This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Since your fridge is cleaned now, organize it with these brilliant fridge organization ideas.

-20. Deodorize your Carpet
+20. Deodorize Your Carpet

 Of all the smells, urine smell (both cat and dog) are most difficult to tackle.
-But, you can easily get rid of urine smells of a pet from carpet by using baking soda.
-Just sprinkle some baking soda on the smelly area of carpet and leave it for 30 minutes, then vacuum up.
+But, you can easily get rid of the urine smells of a pet from the carpet by using baking soda.
+Just sprinkle some baking soda on the smelly area of the carpet and leave it for 30 minutes, then vacuum up.
 Easy!

-21. Deodorize shoes
+21. Deodorize Shoes